s-0-p-h-i-a/Engine_Modules/README.md

 ---
 ## Notes

-- Projects may be intentionally verbose and are structured for **learning and experimentation**, not production or real-time control.
+- Projects may be intentionally verbose and are structured for learning and experimentation, not production or real-time control.

-- Conceptually models engine behavior and embedded logic, but does **not** simulate real engine dynamics or timing.
+- Conceptually models engine behavior and embedded logic, but does not simulate real engine dynamics or timing.

-- The repository serves as a **portfolio of embedded and simulation concepts**, showing progression and understanding of engine control fundamentals.
+- The repository serves as a portfolio of embedded and simulation concepts, showing progression and understanding of engine control fundamentals.